 For police to conduct a constitutional search of your person or property, they typically need a valid California search warrant supported by probable cause.
 The only time warrantless searches are legal is if they fall under a valid “exception,” such as:

-California Health & Safety Code 11377 HS specifically provides that you are not guilty of methamphetamine possession if all of the following are true:
+California Health & Safety Code 11377 HS says you are not guilty of methamphetamine possession if all of the following are true:

 - Somebody else had a prescription for the meth;